nasjcodes/snake-mobile/README.md

 ### Things to improve
 * More settings such as snake/apple/background colours.
-* The game screen could be better fit to the edges of the screen.
 * The directional keys could be changed to arrow icons.
 * Animations can be more consistent throughout the application.
 * Adding a "Back" and "Reset" button on the game screen.